swissgeo/service-portal-state/README.md

 ### Testing

-This project uses `pytest` for testing, to start the test enter
+This project uses `pytest` for testing, to start the tests enter

 ```bash
 make test